Rosalía Mera: Death

-On 14 August 2013, Mera was admitted to a hospital in Menorca in an ‘irreversible situation’ after suffering a stroke.
+On 14 August 2013, Mera was admitted to a hospital in Menorca in an "irreversible situation" after suffering a stroke.
 The family had been on holiday in Menorca.
 Mera died on 15 August 2013 in A Coruña.
-She had been transferred by plane to the port city and then by ambulance to the Hospital San Rafael de A Coruña where she later died of complications.
+She had been transferred by plane to the port city and then by ambulance to the Hospital San Rafael de A Coruña where she later died of stroke complications.
 Inditex confirmed Mera's death on 16 August 2013, stating "The group wishes to send its sincere condolences to her loved ones and friends at this extremely difficult time, after the loss of a person who contributed so much to the origins and development of the company."
-She was buried in the cemetery of the church of Santa Eulalia of Liáns, in Oleiros (A Coruña).
+She was buried in the cemetery of the church of Santa Eulalia of Liáns, in Oleiros, Galicia.

 Her daughter Sandra Ortega Mera inherited her wealth, and became Spain's richest woman with a net wealth of $6.1 billion.